 There’s nothing quite like a perfect quiche dough – buttery, flaky, and oh-so-delicious.
 In this recipe, we’ll show you how to make a foolproof quiche crust that will impress your guests and elevate your favorite quiche recipes to the next level.

 In this quiche dough recipe, we will combine flour, butter, and water to create a dough that is easy to work with and yields a delicious crust every time.
 I used a food processor for a faster process.
 If you don’t have one, use a pastry cutter or your fingers, blend the flour and the cold butter until the mixture resembles coarse breadcrumbs, then add the ice water and mix until this easy quiche dough recipe comes together.
 Knead the dough to become smooth, but do not overwork it.
 Form into a dish, wrap, and refrigerate for 30 minutes before use.
+Please read more about simple tips to remmeber in the tips and note section below.

 Blind baking is baking a pie or quiche crust without filling, usually for a short time, to set the dough and prevent it from becoming soggy when filled with wet ingredients.
 This is particularly important for custard-based pies like quiches, where the filling can be quite moist and may cause the crust to become mushy if not pre-baked.
 To blind bake a quiche crust, first line the dough with parchment paper or aluminum foil and fill it with pie weights, dried beans, or rice to hold it down and prevent it from puffing up during baking.
 Then, bake the crust in a preheated oven for 10-15 minutes until it sets and is lightly golden in color.
 After this, you can remove the weights and continue baking the crust with the filling.